collective/collective.taskqueue/README.rst

 Tasks are queued (and consumed) after a successful transaction.

+To make views visible only for asynchronous requests, views can be registered for a special layer ``collective.taskqueue.interfaces.ITaskQueueLayer``, which is only found from requests dispatched by *collective.taskqueue*.

 By default, ``taskqueue.add`` copies headers from the current requests to the asynchronous request.
-That should be enough to authenticate the requests as the same way as the current request was authenticated.
+That should be enough to authenticate the requests in exactly the the same way as the current request was authenticated.

 More robust authentication can be implemented with a custom PAS-plugin.
-(A default one may be shipped soon with collective.taskqueue...).
+*collective.taskqueue* ships with an optionally installable PAS-plugin, which authenticates each request as the user who queued it.
+To achieve this, *collective.taskqueue* appends ``X-Task-User-Id``-header into the queued request.

 Advanced configuration